Network constraints on the mixing patterns of binary node metadata: Bounds on Binary Assortativity

 \subsection{Bounds for the metadata space}

-Unlike the metadata-graph space and the graph space, we cannot use any theoretical bound for assortativity in the metadata space because it relies upon the specific network topology.
-Therefore we must resort to a complete enumeration, when feasible, or a heuristic algorithm, based on a Monte Carlo exploration of the metadata space (one such algorithm is described in Section \ref{switch}).
+Unlike the metadata-graph space and the graph space, in the metadata space we cannot provide any tighter theoretical bound for assortativity using only the degree sequence.
+Indeed, in order to obtain a tight bound in the metadata space we may need to exploit higher order statistics, such as the number of triangles or the diameter of the network.
+Therefore we must resort to a complete enumeration, when feasible, or to a heuristic algorithm, based on a Monte Carlo exploration of the metadata space (one such algorithm is described in Section \ref{switch}).
 As in the previous section, we can clearly determine that the range of assortativity in the metadata-graph space is at least as large as the metadata space, because for each unique assignment of metadata values to node degrees, the metadata-graph space contains all possible graph configurations with the given degree sequence.
 Therefore,

+where $\rums$ and the $\rlms$ are the upper bound and the lower bound to the metadata space computed algorithmically.
 We cannot guarantee, however, any relationship between the metadata space and the graph space since they are constrained by different elements.
-The former is constrained by the topology and by the proportion of metadata labels while the latter by the degree sequence and by the assignment of metadata to specific nodes.
+The former is constrained by the topology and by the proportion of metadata values while the latter by the degree sequence and by the assignment of metadata to specific nodes.
 Instead of a combinatorial bound in the metadata space, we demonstrate the bounds empirically on a synthetic network.
 Using the network in Figure~\ref{NetandDs} (top left network), we look at all the possible permutations of the metadata in order to compute the distribution of assortativity values.

-Figure \ref{hist5and3n_1} shows the distribution of assortativity values over a complete enumeration of metadata assignments for the network in Figure~\ref{NetandDs} (top left).
+Figure~\ref{hist5and3n_1} shows the distribution of assortativity values over a complete enumeration of metadata assignments for the network in Figure~\ref{NetandDs} (top left).
 The histogram on the left shows the distribution for $n_1=5$, while the one of the right shows the distribution for $n_1=3$.
-Here we can clearly observe the minimum and maximum values of the assortativity coefficient permissible in the metadata space.
+Here we can clearly observe the minimum and maximum values of the assortativity coefficient attainable in the metadata space.